slok/goresilience/Readme.md

 You can extend the toolkit by implementing the `goresilience.Runner` interface.

-In this exaxmple we create a new resilience runner to make chaos engeniering that will fail at a constant rate set on the `Config.FailEveryTimes` setting:
+In this example we create a new resilience runner to make chaos engeniering that will fail at a constant rate set on the `Config.FailEveryTimes` setting:

 ```golang
 import (